FreeTAKTeam/FreeTakServer/REST_API_InternalDoc.md

  ```

  ### parameters
- accepts json data containing information regarding the desired status of each service in the following format
+ accepts JSON data containing information regarding the desired status of each service in the following format
  ```json
 {
     "services": {